XoopsLanguages/wgtimelines-tutorial/en/book/3preferences.md

 #### Show breadcrumbs-navigation
 Please decide, whether a breadcrumbs-navigation should be shown on user sides.

+#### Show rating
+Define, whether a rating of the items should be possible and shown

+#### Groups with permission to rate
+Please define the groups, which have the permission to rate a timeline item

 #### Show name timeline
 Please decide, whether the name of the timeline should be shown on the top of the timeline

+#### Timeline description
+Define, whether and where the description should be shown

 #### Max size
 Please define the maximum file size foruploads file.
 You have to enter the value for bytes (10485760 = 1 MB).